daytonaio/content/definitions/20240819_definition_ephemeral environment.md

 ---
-title: 'Ephemeral Environment'
+title: "Ephemeral Environment"
 description:
-  'An ephemeral environment refers to a temporary and disposable environment that is created on-demand and exists only for a short duration to fulfill a specific purpose or execute a particular function.
+  "An ephemeral environment refers to a temporary and disposable environment that is created on-demand and exists only for a short duration to fulfill a specific purpose or execute a particular function.
 In the context of software development, ephemeral environments are commonly utilized in containerized or cloud-based setups.
-These environments provide developers with the flexibility to dynamically allocate and efficiently utilize computing resources as and when needed, without incurring extra costs or maintaining long-term infrastructure.'
+These environments provide developers with the flexibility to dynamically allocate and efficiently utilize computing resources as and when needed, without incurring extra costs or maintaining long-term infrastructure."
 ---

 # Ephemeral Environment